jenkinsci/oic-auth-plugin/README.md

 Contributions are welcome, we are looking for:

-- developpers to implement the features, improve the code and whatever hackers do for a living
+- developers to implement the features, improve the code and whatever hackers do for a living
 - anybody wanting to help sorting the issues, improve, [translate](https://jenkins.crowdin.com/u/projects/25)